Welcome! 欢迎! 歡迎!

 - new CSMAR: China Stock Market and Accounting Research Database (NetID required)

 This research-oriented database focuses on China's Finance and Economy and contains macroeconomic and industry statistics.
 UW-Madison users have access to China Industry Research Series (行业研究系列) and subdatabases in the China Economic Research Series (经济研究系列), covering Macroeconomic, Regional Economy, Industrial Statistics, County-Level Economic, Rural Finance and Economics, Education, Marine Resource Economics, Patent, and Culture Research.

 Monthly New Books

-- Self-cultivation in early China (eBook) by Fischer, Paul
+- Kingship, ritual, and royal ideology in Western Zhou China (eBook) by Vogt, Paul Nicholas

-- New Selection Books - please submit a request if unavailable temporarily
+- New Selection Books - please submit a request for the temporarily unavailable copy if necessary

 Need something? - Request a purchase

 - What the Qing Empire Can Teach Us About Capitalism and Its Global History